preloadLuggage with colourful travelling essentials with facemasks, refillable bottles and a passport.

 Woman stretching on long haul flight

-Additionally, begin following your destination’s local time as soon as you board and follow its respective sleeping schedule.
+Long flights often mean traversing time zones, a major jet lag contributor.
+Start following your destination’s local time as soon as you board.
 When it’s time to sleep there, it’s time to sleep on your flight, or at least reduce mentally stimulating activity if you can’t sleep.
-Light exercise in your seat and short walks will also reduce discomfort and help condition you to the local time.

 Don’t skip your skincare

-Packing and organization for long flights
+Packing and organizing for long flights

 Flat lay of an anonymous family packing various things and essentials for their upcoming trip or vacation.
 Unrecognizable little girl putting in a toy in the suitcase.
 There is passport, mobile phone, travel pillow and other things laid on the carpet on the floor.